aerospike-community/aerospike-perseus/README.md

 To use these scripts, you must install and configure Aerolab on your machine: https://github.com/aerospike/aerolab.
 Follow the https://github.com/aerospike/aerolab/blob/master/docs/GETTING_STARTED.md guide to install and configure aws-cli.

-After the setup is complete, open a terminal and cd to the aerolab directory in this repository.
+After the setup is complete, open a terminal and cd to the Aerolab directory in this repository.

 This demo requires Aerospike Enterprise License.
 You can get a 60-day license for free from here: https://aerospike.com/get-started-aerospike-database/.
 If you need your dev license to get extended, please contact Aerospike.
 We will be more than happy to help you.

 You don't need to pre-configure much to run the demo.
-Just open the configure.sh file, and chanfe the 'FEATURES' to the address of the license key you downloaded from our website.
+Just open the configure.sh file, and change the 'FEATURES' to the address of the license key you downloaded from our website.

 Now run:
 ```./setup.sh```